seacode/cstar/README.md

 * Download the Cstar repository and save it to your local machine.

-* Copy the `Cstar` folder to a directory that is in your PATH or can be referred to in your ADMB code, and use the `#include<cstar.h>` at the top of your TPL file.
+* Copy the `Cstar` folder to a directory that is in your PATH or can be referred to in your ADMB code, and use the `#include<cstar.h>` command at the top of your TPL file.

 * Cstar functions should now work from directly within your model code.